mountainflock/shopping_cart/README.md

 # Shopping Cart

-This project is a part of the [Odin](https://www.theodinproject.com/paths/full-stack-javascript) course on React as a final [task](https://www.theodinproject.com/lessons/node-path-react-new-shopping-cart) for React Router topic.
+This project is a part of the [Odin](https://www.theodinproject.com) course on React as a final [task](https://www.theodinproject.com/lessons/node-path-react-new-shopping-cart) for React topic.

 **Live version of the project can be found [here](https://mountaiflockshoppingcart.netlify.app/ShopPage).**